Bayesian Nonparametric Cost-Effectiveness Analyses: Causal Estimation and Adaptive Subgroup Discovery

-This is intuitive and identical to a regression $R^2$ statistic.
-A posterior mean $ (1/M)\sum_m DSI^{(m)}$ close to 1 suggests that the $EDP$-induced clustering explains nearly all of the variation in the subject-specific $NMBs$.
-This implies that the $EDP$-induced clustering at the joint cost-effectiveness level is capturing variation at the NMB level.
-Across the $m$ iterations, we have an entire posterior distribution for this statistic $\{ DSI^{(m)} \}_{1:M}$, which reflects our uncertainty about how well the clustering is capturing heterogeneity in $NMB$.
-Figure \ref{fig:dsipost} plots the posterior distribution for $DSI$ for a synthetic example generated with two cost-effectiveness clusters.
+This intuitively plays the same role as a regression $R^2$ statistic.
+Across the $m$ iterations, we have a set of draws for this statistic, $\{ DSI^{(m)} \}_{1:M}$, which reflects our uncertainty about how well the clustering is capturing heterogeneity in $NMB$.
+A posterior distribution for $DSI$ concentrated near 1 suggests that the EDP-induced clustering explains nearly all of the variation in the subject-specific $NMBs$.
+This implies that the EDP-induced clustering at the joint cost-effectiveness level is capturing variation at the NMB level.
+Figure \ref{fig:dsipost} plots the posterior distribution for $DSI$ for an illustrative synthetic example generated with two cost-effectiveness clusters.
 We can then summarize our data along the mode partition, $c_{1:n}^*$.
-For instance, in the synthetic example, we can create a table comparing the observed data summaries of the two identified clusters.
+For instance, in the synthetic example, we can create a table summarizing the observed costs, survival, and covariate distributions of the two identified clusters.
 These can be used to motivate future cost-effectiveness studies targeting these subgroups.
-We note that we do not attempt to estimate cluster-specific causal effects.
-Label switching and the fundamental non-identifiability of the cluster assignments complicate this task.
+The $DSI$ also provides context for our marginal posterior estimate, $\Psi$.
+A high $DSI$ indicates that a marginal estimate is not capturing substantial treatment effect heterogeneity detected by the EDP posterior.